sourcefuse/loopback4-authorization/README.md

 }
 ```

-The above sequence also contains user authentication using [loopback4-authentication](https://github.com/sourcefuse/loopback4-authentication) package.
-You can refer to the documentation for the same for more details.

 - Now we can add access permission keys to the controller methods using authorize
   decorator as below.
 Set isCasbinPolicy parameter to use casbin default policy format.
 Default is false.